putskan/UltimateTicTacToe/README.md

 # UltimateTTT
 ## Installations
-1. Install `Python 3.11` or above.
+1. Make sure you have `Python 3.11` or above in your system.
-2. Create a virtual environment.
+2. Create a virtual environment with `Python 3.11` or above.
 3. Install requirements as in `requirements.txt`.

 ## Evaluating Agents